 I am a graduate supervisor within the Faculty of Rehabilitation Medicine.
 I am currently seconded to the position of Vice-Provost (Programs) in the Office of the Provost and Vice-President (Academic).

 Post-Doctoral Fellowship – National Center for Neurogenic Communication Disorders - University of Arizona

 PhD - Speech and Hearing Sciences - University of Arizona

 MS - Speech Language Pathology - Idaho State University

-I am interested in the promotion of cognition and communication abilities of typically aging older adults and individuals with dementia.
+I am interested in the promotion of cognition and communication abilities of individuals with dementia and other neuro-cognitive disorders of aging.
 I have served on the board of directors for several non-profit organizations serving older adults, including the Excel Society, the Alzheimer Society of Alberta and the Northwest Territories, and the Alberta Association on Gerontology.